akhilrao/akhilrao.github.io/_posts/2016-12-24-widget-statistics.md

 ![plot of chunk unnamed-chunk-3](/public/images/widget-statisticsunnamed-chunk-3-1.svg)

 A lot of the products don't have reviews or ratings.
-I've tried in vain to suppress the warnings from the NAs... if anyone has any suggestions, please drop a line in the comments.

 Starting from the central density: most products have ratings around 4.
 Moving to the left, it looks like products with  ratings around 4 tend to have the most reviews, as we might expect if having a rating is correlated with the number of reviews.
 Moving down, it looks like products with reviews and ratings tend to be lower-priced.
 One story for this is that higher-priced products sell fewer units.

-Now, some plots.
+Let's look at the average price by brand now.

 {% highlight r %}
 load("C:/Unnamed_source/widgets/widgets.Rdata")